Comparison of correlation-based measures of concordance in terms of asymptotic variance: Introduction

 \section{Introduction}

-A random vector $(X,Y)$ is said to be more \emph{concordant (discordant)} if large values of one random variable are more likely to correspond to large (small) values of the other random variable.
-When $X$ and $Y$ are continuous, concordance and discordance are the properties of the $\emph{copula}$ $C$ of $(X,Y)$, which is a bivariate distribution function with standard uniform univariate marginal distributions.
+A pair of random variables is said to be more concordant (discordant) if large values of one random variable are more likely to correspond to large (small) values of the other random variable.
+When the random variables are continuous, concordance and discordance are the properties of their (bivariate) $copula$ $C$, which is a bivariate distribution function with standard uniform univariate marginal distributions.
 A measure of concordance quantifies concordance or discordance of $C$ by a single number $\kappa$ in $[-1,1]$; see Definition~\ref{def:axioms:MOC} below.

-In this paper we consider $G$-\emph{transformed rank correlations}, a subclass of measures of concordance which can be represented as Pearson's linear correlation coefficient $\rho$ between two random variables transformed so that they follow the so-called \emph{concordance-inducing distribution} $G$; namely,
+In this paper we consider $G$-transformed rank correlations, a subclass of measures of concordance which can be represented as Pearson's linear correlation coefficient $\rho$ between two random variables transformed so that they follow the so-called concordance-inducing distribution $G$.
+For a distribution function $G$ on $\IR$, the $G$-transformed rank correlation of a copula $C$ is given by

-and $G^\i$ is the generalized inverse of the distribution function $G$.
+where $G^\i$ is the quantile function of $G$.
+This measure $\kappa_G$ satisfies the axioms of a measure of concordance~\citep{scarsini1984} by taking $G$ to be concordance-inducing; see~Definition~\ref{def:G:transformed:corr}.
 This class contains popular measures of concordance, such as Spearman's rho $\rho_{\text{S}}$, Blomqvist's beta $\beta$ and van der Waerden's coefficient $\zeta$; see Example~\ref{ex:transformed:rank:correlations} below.
-Such a correlation representation of $\kappa$ is of great benefit to intuitively understand and explain the construction and ideas behind $\kappa$, construct its estimators and investigate their asymptotic properties, and analyze robustness \citep{raymaekers2019fast} and matrix compatibility of $\kappa$ \citep{hofert2019compatibility}.
-Moreover, \cite{hofert2019compatibility} showed that the class of transformed rank correlations exhausts all measures of concordance of the form $\kappa(U,V)=\rho(g_1(U),g_2(V))$ for two left-continuous functions $g_1,\ g_2: (0,1)\rightarrow \IR$.
+Such a correlation representation of a measure of concordance $\kappa$ is of great benefit to intuitively understand and explain the construction and ideas behind $\kappa$ (see~Fig.~\ref{fig:illustration}), to construct its estimators and investigate their asymptotic properties, and to analyze robustness \citep{raymaekers2021fast} and matrix compatibility \citep{hofert2019compatibility} of $\kappa$.
+Moreover, \cite{koike2022matrix} showed that the class of transformed rank correlations exhausts all measures of concordance of the form $\kappa(U,V)=\rho(g_1(U),g_2(V))$ for two possibly discontinuous functions $g_1,\ g_2: (0,1)\rightarrow \IR$.